CrossRef/chronograph-RETIRED/README.md

 # DOI Time!

 Chronological information about DOIs.
+Information is gathered about DOIs with updates (new or update deposits) since this service started running, 5 December 2014.
+If a DOI is not found, it may be because it wasn't published / updated since this date.

+This can be queried by individual DOI or witha bulk query.

+Support jwass@crossref.org

-Fields:
+## Fields:

 NB some fields are the 'first X', but are historical, only since this service started running.
 Marked with an asterisk.